Panama Canal Partial Transit Boat Tour

 Sometimes our tour travels from south to north.
 And sometimes from north tp south according to the instructions we are given by the Canal Authority the day before our scheduled tour.

 In whichever case the journey is the same and you will be navigating the world-famous Panama Canal.
 A voyage south to north entails beginning the tour at the Pacific entrance to the Canal.
-Traveling north to the area know as Gamboa.
+Traveling north to the area known as Gamboa.
 North to south entails starting the trip at Gamboa.
-Specifically at the Panama Canal Authority Dredging Division docks, and traveling to the south.
+Specifically at the Panama Canal Authority Dredging Division docks and traveling to the south.
 Ending the trip at the pacific entrance to the Panama Canal.
 This journey is the same whichever direction we travel.

 When the tours begins at the Gamboa, we transport all passengers via luxury tour bus from the confirmed departure point at the Amador Causeway up to Gamboa.
 Specifically, to the Panama Canal Authority Dredging Division facilities dock.

 The tour bus transfer takes approximately 45 minutes.
 Once arriving in Gamboa, all passengers will board the tour boat to begin our voyage along the Panama Canal.